Design, waterproofing, and mass production of the 3-inch PMT frontend system of JUNO: Cable and Connector

 \subsection{Design}

 To reduce costs and facilitate the installation of the JUNO detector, a novel 16-channel waterproof connector and cable was designed in collaboration with AXON' company~\cite{AXON}.
 The connector's schematic design is shown in Fig.~\ref{fig:connector} and consists of two parts: a plug that is attached to 16 PMTs through frontend cables, and a receptacle that is mounted on the UWB.
 Waterproof sealing between the 16 cables is achieved through injection molding in the plug and the application of adhesive in the receptacle.
-A double-sealing design ensures tightness when the plug is connected to the receptacle.
+A double-sealing mechanism relying on redundant axial and radial o-rings ensures tightness when the plug is connected to the receptacle.
+Further design details and descriptions can be found in the Chinese patent~\cite{patent-connector} held by AXON'.

 The receptacle is approximately 25~cm in length and contains 16 specialized micro coaxial connector plug pins.
 These connector plugs are mounted on a special thermoplastic shell, which is subsequently inserted into the stainless steel shell of the receptacle.
 This design ensures that the cable grounding remains isolated from the receptacle shell, thus meeting JUNO's requirement of signal grounding to be separated from grounding of the JUNO mechanical structure.
 The end of the receptacle shell is sealed with epoxy, providing the receptacle with independent waterproof capability, regardless of whether the plug is connected.
 Eight receptacles are mounted on the lid of the UWB.
 Even if one plug fails, the receptacle is designed to prevent water from entering the UWB, thereby protecting the internal electronics.